danielcbit/apcctrl/doc/manual/manual.rst

 **onbattery**
     This event is generated 5 or 6 seconds after an initial powerfailure is detected.
-It means that apcupsd definitely considers the UPS to be on batteries.
+It means that apcctrl definitely considers the UPS to be on batteries.
 The onset of this event can be delayed by the ``ONBATTERYDELAY`` apcctrl.conf configuration directive.